 How should care for TB-DM patients be coordinated, and how should DM care be continued after completion of TB treatment?

 Patients with DM are generally more likely to experience TB treatment failures and recurrences16.
 Observational studies suggest that prolonged treatment may improve outcome68.
 Some studies found lower concentrations of rifampicin and other TB drugs in diabetics69 suggesting higher drug dosages70,71 may be of benefit.
 This could however lead to more drug toxicity and treatment complications, especially in TB-DM patients who are generally older and often have pre-existing liver or kidney disease.
-There is now good evidence that diabetes is a risk factor for drug resistant TB17 but there are no systemic data on the use of second-line TB drugs in individuals with DM.
+There is now good evidence that diabetes is a risk factor for drug resistant TB17 but there are no systematic data on the use of second-line TB drugs in individuals with DM.

 There is also a lack of evidence to guide DM management in TB-DM patients.
 Diabetes is not a homogeneous disease.
 Patients have different levels and duration of hyperglycemia, hyperlipidemia, inflammation (‘metaflammation’), body composition, cardiovascular risk profiles, medications, complications, comorbidity and ethnic backgrounds.
 Achieving good glycemic control in TB-DM is challenging because of inflammation, drug-drug interactions and other issues6 and the benefit of tight or even improved glucose control during TB treatment remains to be determined.
 Rifampicin strongly increases the metabolism of most oral antidiabetic drugs6 while insulin, advocated in guidelines for TB-DM, has several drawbacks including its insecure availability in many settings72, risks of hypoglycemia, and need for drug-injection and self-measurement of blood glucose.
 Metformin, a widely used oral drug for type 2 DM, probably has no drug-interaction with rifampicin and does not typically induce hypoglycemia.
 However, its safety and tolerability in TB patients has not been investigated.